A pioneering approach for reducing unwanted bycatch and discards

 The involvement of Scottish skippers in BATmap is key, and this innovative approach would not work without their buy-in or expertise.
 They have been involved in the design of BATmap from the outset.

 The inclusion of spurdog illustrates the benefits and flexibility of this co-design process.
-They are a protected species that cause by-catch issues in some west of Scotland fisheries at certain times of the year.
-Skippers recognised that BATmap could let them share information about local abundances of spurdog and improve spatial avoidance of the species.
+They are a protected species that cause significant by-catch issues in some west of Scotland fisheries at certain times of the year.
+Skippers recognised that BATmap could let them share information about local hotspots of spurdog thereby improving spatial avoidance of the species.

 Any Scottish skipper fishing for whitefish on the west of Scotland can use BATmap providing they agree to contribute data.
 This bottom-up approach will put data into the hands of skippers to help them make more informed decisions at sea.